vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmApplianceDetail.md

 ## Synopsis

-Get information about the Site Recovery Manager Appliance
+Get information about the Site Recovery Manager appliance.

 ## Syntax